-Jonathan Kiff has been designing and making contemporary furniture to commission for over 10 years - he also founded the Trust in 2007.
+Jonathan Kiff has been designing and making contemporary furniture to commission for almost 15 years.

 He offers tuition on all aspects of woodworking from evening and weekend classes in basic machining to a one year full time or two year part time cabinet making course for those who maybe looking to establish their own micro creative business or to gain a professional level of competence to gain employment.